mhoeger/typescript-azure-functions/README.md

   - Install latest [azure-functions-core-tools](https://www.npmjs.com/package/azure-functions-core-tools) if you do not already have it.
     - `npm install -g azure-functions-core-tools`
   - Run `npm install` from project root to install dev dependencies.
+  - Run `func azure functionapp fetch-app-settings <functionAppName>` where `<functionAppName>` is a function app you created in the Azure Portal.

 ## The basics
 ### Build